Xianqi-Dong/FinTech545-Student-Repository/Week05/README.md

 # Run

-Once your environment installs these packages, you can run them directly.
-If not, use "pip install {package name}".
+Once your environment installs these packages, you can run them after you download the RiskManagement folder.